mani-krish/Android-NYCSchools/README.md

+JPMC Coding Challenge : NYC Schools

-As per requirement, The Native Adroid Application is built with the latest components and followed best-practices
+This Native Adroid Application enables users to view the NYC Schools and School detail with SAT scores and it is built with the latest components, API's and best-practices

 <br> Kotlin Language
 <br> Clean Architecture - MVVM